khaledboka/docs/docs/QA.md

-#Cartoview
+#CartoView

 ##Frequently Asked Questions

 - <h3>What exactly is CartoView?
 Is it a replacement for GeoNode?</h3>
 	- CartoView is [Geo App market][2] for GeoNode.
-It is not a fork / improvement / reprlacement of Geonode, but rather additional code aimed at making it more extensible to integrate third party apps directly from the browser.
+It is not a fork / improvement / reprlacement of Geonode, but rather additional code aimed to make it more extensible to integrate third party apps directly from the browser.

-- <h3>What are the goals of Cartoview?</h3>
+- <h3>What are the goals of CartoView?</h3>
 	- Sharing GIS Apps
 	- Provide apps for common tasks like visualizing and querying feature services.
 	- Extend the functions of the GeoNode SDI beyond data management